duneroadrunner/SaferCPlusPlus/README.md

     }
 ```

-So technically, in situations where a lifetime checker is not available, achieving complete memory safety requires passing a safe `this` pointer parameter as an argument to every member function that accesses a member variable.
+So technically, in situations where a complete lifetime checker is not available, achieving complete memory safety requires passing a safe `this` pointer parameter as an argument to every member function that accesses a member variable.
 (I.e. Make your member functions `static`.
 Or "[free](https://www.youtube.com/watch?v=nWJHhtmWYcY)".)

 But certain member functions can't be made static.
 Namely constructors, destructors and member operators.
 If all the constructors and destructors in the program are compiler-generated defaults (or are otherwise known to be "well behaved") then they would all be perfectly safe.
 The (theoretical) problem is that user-defined constructors or destructors aren't guaranteed to be "well behaved".
 Specifically, in conventional C++ they could cause objects to be deleted in the middle of their constructor/destructor(/non-static member function) calls.
 And not just their own object, but, for example, a misbehaving constructor that is invoked by a parent constructor could cause that parent object to be deleted before its construction is completed.